htrajan/ht-drawsteel/Draw Steel Rules (original).md

 Your undead body grants you cold, corruption, lightning immunity, and poison immunity equal to your level.
 You also have fire weakness 5.
 You can’t suffocate, and you don’t need to eat or drink to stay alive.

 Additionally, when your Stamina equals the negative of your winded value, you become inert instead of dying.
-You can continue to observe your surroundings, but you can’t speak, take actions, maneuvers, or [[Triggered Action|triggered actions]], or move and you fall [[Prone|prone]].
+You can continue to observe your surroundings, but you can’t speak, take actions, maneuvers, or triggered actions, or move and you fall [[Prone|prone]].
 If you take any fire damage while in this state, your body is destroyed and you die.
 Otherwise, after 12 hours, you regain Stamina equal to your recovery value.

 ##### UNDEAD INFLUENCE